tedcline/ezRA/README.md

-Interested folks on [GitHub](https://github.com/tedcline/ezRA) would left-click on the top right Green button and probably choose "Download ZIP" (currently 25 MB).
+Interested folks on [GitHub](https://github.com/tedcline/ezRA) would left-click on the top right Green button and probably choose "Download ZIP" (about 30 MB).

 ---